nanostores/nanostores/README.md

 ### Router

-Since we promote moving logic to store, router is a good part of application to be moved from UI framework like React.
+Since we promote moving logic to store, the router is a good part of the application to be moved from UI framework like React.

 ```ts
 import { createRouter } from '@logux/state'